Galbot G1 Review [2026]: The Household Robot That Actually Works?

 Is the Galbot G1 available to buy in the US?

-Currently, the Galbot G1 is primarily available in China through JD.com and direct sales.
+Currently, the Galbot G1 is primarily featured on JD.com during Beijing's Robot Consumption Festival (August 2025) and direct sales.
 Galbot has announced plans to enter international markets with high labor costs, using Hong Kong as a strategic hub.
 US availability is expected to follow their Hong Kong IPO, potentially in 2026-2027.

 What household tasks can the Galbot G1 perform?